 All students and staff are encouraged to follow the advice of government health authorities to help ensure the safety of everyone and prevent the spread of COVID-19.

-Our Workplace Health and Safety team are monitoring the changing situation daily to ensure we all have access to the latest information to make informed decisions.
+The TAFE SA Workplace Health and Safety team are monitoring the changing situation daily to ensure we are making informed decisions based on the latest health advice.

 COVID-19 is a respiratory illness with symptoms ranging from a mild cough to pneumonia.
 Some people recover easily, others may get very sick very quickly.
 Spread occurs through close contact with an infected person – this is mostly face-to-face contact for prolonged periods of time.